 Diagnosis

-To diagnose a central nervous system vascular malformation, a health care provider looks for a family history of stroke, epilepsy or related conditions.
-Some vascular malformations make a whooshing sound, called a bruit.
+To diagnose a central nervous system vascular malformation, a healthcare professional looks for a family history of stroke, epilepsy or related conditions.
+You may have a physical exam, and your healthcare professional may listen to the sound of blood flow in one of your arteries with a stethoscope.
+Some vascular malformations make a whooshing sound called a bruit.
 Fast blood flow through a malformation causes the bruit.
-A provider might hear the sound through a stethoscope.

 Imaging tests